 In ordinary times, breweries of all sizes support more than 2.1 million jobs and pump more than $328 billion into the American economy, according to the Beer Institute.
 But it’s the industry’s smaller players that form its soul.

-Those smaller players, craft- and microbreweries, were already struggling when the COVID-19 pandemic took hold in the U.S. in March 2020, with restaurant, taproom, bar and brewery closures soon following.
+Those smaller players, craft- and microbreweries, were already struggling when the pandemic took hold in the U.S. in March 2020, with restaurant, taproom, bar and brewery closures soon following.
 Craft breweries had been grappling with growth challenges and tapering sales, and the pandemic-related closures further crushed the industry.
 Many of the smallest producers sell their beer in their taprooms only, and even if they do self-distribute, it’s largely within their local communities.
 Most don’t have canning or bottling operations and lack the internal infrastructure and legal licenses to transform their business models.

 Without these taprooms filled with thirsty congregants, brewers now depend on hard-core craft-beer fanatics who order beer to-go (frequently in cans, when the breweries could get them, or in crowlers, which require minimal equipment to fill and seal) for their income.
 Early on in the pandemic, however, brewers filling crowlers, and even brewers that had a nascent canning line, had to contend with an aluminum can shortage.